US stocks trade lower after Democrats turn up heat on Trump

 A trade deal however with Japan is apparently on track.

-In Asia, Japan's Nikkei lost 0.4 percent, China's Shanghai Composite gave up 0.9 percent and Hong Kong's Hang Seng lost 1.4 Percent.
+In Asia, Japan's Nikkei ended the day losing 0.4 percent, China's Shanghai Composite finished the session off 1 percent and Hong Kong's Hang Seng closed down 1.4 percent.

+In Europe, London's FTSE was lower by 1 percent, Germany's DAX dropped 1.2 percent and France's CAC fell 1.7 percent.

 The Associated Press contributed to this article.